Professor Mark Finnane

 View Margaret’s project: Crown Land Commissioners in Moreton Bay (1842-1859)

 B Arts (Hons), PhD Griffith University

 Dr Jonathan Richards’ digital mapping project, as a Visiting Fellow in the HGRC in 2017, is based on Pre-Separation records of the Native Police held at the Queensland State Archives.
-Using historical maps and documents, and GPS software, Dr Richards is able to locate the places identified in these records, and therefore build a picture of Native Police movements and activities in Southeast Queensland.
+Using historical maps and documents, and GPS software, Dr Richards located the places identified in these records and built a picture of Native Police movements and activities in Southeast Queensland.

 Dr Ray Kerkhove

-Dr Ray Kerkhove‘s project, as a Visiting Fellow in the HGRC in 2017 and 2018, involves mapping the tide of frontier resistance across southern Queensland, pinpointing the details and locations of frontier ‘battles’.
-Dr Kerkhove merges ethnographic reports on Aboriginal war tactics with firsthand accounts and reminiscences to develop a more accurate image of the southern Queensland frontier and the conflicts that occurred there.
+Dr Ray Kerkhove, a Visiting Fellow with the HGRC in 2017 and 2018, has worked on projects involves mapping the tide of frontier resistance across southern Queensland, pinpointing the details and locations of frontier ‘battles’, and early expeditions of the southern Queensland by lesser-known explorers including timber-getters, whalers and graziers.
+Dr Kerkhove’s projects reconstruct expeditions by these ‘casual explorers’, and merges ethnographic reports on Aboriginal war tactics with firsthand accounts and reminiscences to develop a more accurate image of the southern Queensland frontier and the conflicts that occurred there.

 Dr Anastasia Dukova

 BArts (Hons) University of Toronto, PhD University of Dublin, Trinity College